Hiking destination with 300 km of trails and paths

 - Highlights: Various activities on the Wispile, boats for hire from the Restaurant Lauenensee

 The diverse landscapes in the Destination Gstaad can easily be explored on foot.
 There are trails to suit every taste, including Alpine tours, multi-day routes, family hikes, theme trails and walks - in fact, the offer is virtually unlimited.
-With the GSTAAD CARD most of the starting points are easy to reach.
+With the GSTAAD Card most of the starting points are easy to reach.

 In Fondueland Gstaad there’s nothing that feels more natural than enjoying a tasty Fondue while surrounded by the beauty of the mountains.
-Enjoy convivial times surrounded by beautiful panoramic scenery in one of two specially equipped cabins with their two oversized Fondue pots.
+Enjoy convivial times surrounded by beautiful panoramic scenery in one of two specially equipped cabins with their three oversized Fondue pots.
 All the ingredients you need are inside the Fondue backpack and may be ordered at dairies throughout the region, at the Berghaus Wispile and also at hotels.

 Cultural and themed trails